 (3) If an individual is not currently employed when the selection was received, is on extended medical leave, or is working at an unusually distant site where testing is not feasible when selected, his/her name is returned to the computer database for future selection.

 c.
 Post-accident: Involvement in an on-the-job accident may require testing.
-Ordinarily, testing will occur when an accident results in injury requiring medical assistance away from the scene of the accident or where there is significant property damage as defined by the Company.
-In addition, post-accident testing will occur when required by contract.
+Management will document the circumstances of each accident individually.
+If the employee’s actions or inactions can be completely discounted as a contributing factor to the accident, no testing will be conducted.
+When there is a reasonable possibility that drug use may have contributed to the accident, drug testing will be conducted.
+A form is available to assist management in determining whether drug testing should be conducted after a particular accident.
+After individualized investigation, post-accident testing will also occur when required by contract.

+Whenever feasible, an oral fluid specimen will be used for post-accident testing in addition to a urine specimen.
+Oral fluid testing will use a split specimen and be conducted at a certified laboratory.
+In most cases, a negative oral fluid test result supersedes a positive urine test result for the purposes of disciplinary action.

 d.
 Reasonable suspicion: If there is reasonable suspicion, as defined in the policy, to believe that an employee is in violation of the policy, the employee shall be required to submit to drug and/or alcohol testing.

 e.
 Return to duty: After positive tests or refusal to test, employees must test negative in order to return to work.